owncloud/ocis/ocis/storage-backends/dcfsnfs.md

 It sets the NFS version to 4, which is important to support extended attributes.

-After successful mounting the storage on the client, it can be checked if the NFS setup really supports extended attributes properly using the following commands.
+After successfully mounting the storage on the client, it can be checked if the NFS setup really supports extended attributes properly using the following commands.

 `setfattr -n user.test -v "xattr test string" ocisdata/foo` to write an extended attribute to a file, and `getfattr -d ocisdata/foo` to list all the attributes a file has set.